List of South Africa national rugby union players: Hall of Fame players

 Two players that straddled the amateur and professional eras were Francois Pienaar and Joost van der Westhuizen.
 Both first played for the Springboks in 1993.
 Pienaar was named captain in his first Test against France, and went on to captain the side to the 1995 World Cup.
 It was there he captained South Africa to the World Cup title, and received the trophy from Nelson Mandela who was wearing his number 6 jersey.
 Nelson Mandela later wrote "It was under Francois Pienaar's inspiring leadership that rugby became the pride of the entire country.
 Francois brought the nation together."
 Pienaar entered the International Hall of Fame in 2005, and was inducted into the IRB Hall in 2011 alongside all other World Cup-winning captains from the inaugural event in 1987 through 2007 (minus the previously inducted Australian John Eales).
 Joost van der Westhuizen also participated in the 1995 World cup victory, but went on to play in two more World Cups.
 Playing at scrum-half, van der Westhuizen played 89 Tests for South Africa and scored 38 tries.
 At the time of his retirement following the 2003 World Cup he was South Africa's leading try scorer and most capped player.
 He entered the International Hall of Fame two years after Pienaar, in 2007.

-The newest Springbok player to enter the IRB Hall is John Smit, inducted in 2011 alongside Pienaar.
-The captain of the 2007 World Cup winners, Smit (as noted earlier) ended his international career as the most-capped Springbok in history.
+The newest Springbok players to enter the IRB Hall of Fame are John Smit, inducted in 2011 alongside Pienaar, and Bryan Habana, who received this honor for his remarkable contributions to South African rugby.
+Habana's induction into the Hall of Fame was officially recognized by World Rugby, as announced in a press release on the Rugby World Cup website.
+Habana, renowned for his outstanding achievements on the international stage, became the second Springbok to receive the World Rugby Player of the Year award after Schalk Burger in 2004.
+His induction into the Hall of Fame acknowledges his exceptional career, which included becoming the Springboks' all-time leading try-scorer and drawing level with Jonah Lomu as the men's Rugby World Cup all-time leading try scorer.

 List

-As at 9 July 2022, 929 South African rugby union players have represented the Springboks, either by playing in a test match or touring with the national side.
+As of 18 November 2025, 953 South African rugby union players have represented the Springboks, either by playing in a test match or touring with the national side.

-Players included in the 2021 Rugby Championship squad are indicated in green.
+Players included in the current squad as of 18 November 2025 are indicated in green.